pythoncanarias/pycan-web/README.md

 That's it, now visit http://localhost:8000/

+Note that both the database and the web app bind their ports to the host.
+If you have port conflicts, you can export the environment variables `PYCAN_DB_PORT` and, `PYCAN_APP_PORT` to the desired ports in the host for, respectively, the database and the app, before running `docker-compose up`.

 ## Python version and dependencies

 This project **requires Python 3.6**.
 From now on, `python3` is assumed to be Python 3.6.